The European market potential for dried ginger

-For this reason, consumers increasingly use dried ginger for its promoted beneficial effects to health.
-For example, journals and food bloggers state that the consumption of ginger helps with digestive problems, the flu and stress.
-Due to its growing popularity, ginger is also increasingly used as a health supplement as well as in other food products such as tea, beer and snacks.
-Examples are:
+For this reason, consumers increasingly use dried ginger for its promoted beneficial health effects.
+For example, ginger consumption is a popular topic in blogs and health magazines, which often mention it helps with digestive problems, the flu and stress.
+Due to its growing popularity, ginger is also increasingly used as a health supplement as well as in other food products, such as tea, beer and snacks.
+Examples include:

-- Ginger root health supplement at Holland & Barrett (the United Kingdom);
+- Ginger root health supplement at Holland & Barrett (United Kingdom and Netherlands);

-- Ginger Nuts (biscuits) at Morrisons (the United Kingdom).
+- Ginger Nuts (biscuits) at Morrisons (United Kingdom).

-In addition, ginger is also increasingly used in aromatherapy and wellness, such as essential (massage) oils and diffusers.
-Examples are:
+Ginger is also increasingly used in aromatherapy and wellness, such as essential or massage oils and diffusers.
+Examples include:

-- Ginger Pure Essential Oil at Holland and Barrett (The United Kingdom)
+- Ginger Pure Essential Oil at Holland and Barrett (United Kingdom)

-- Scent sticks – Ginger and Lime at Bol.com (The Netherlands)
+- Scent sticks – Ginger and Lime at Bol.com (Netherlands)

 - Focus on the application of your dried ginger in healthy product ranges, such as herbal teas.